dedecube/velvet-docs/src/05-digging-deeper/04-helpers.md

 #### doesEndsWith

 Check if the string ends with a substring.
+Accepts a ignoreCase flag.

 ```dart
 final text = 'Hello, World!';